Communications Engineering Lab

 s.
 Inst.-Anschlag; Ort: CEL, Campus West, Geb.
 06.45

-The start date of the lab is 08.11.2023.
-The lab will be held in hybrid form, i.e. the tasks can be completed remotely or in presence, depending on the preference of the participants.
+The start date of the lab is 12.11.2025.
+The lab will be held in person at the Communications Engineering Lab (CEL).

 Note, that the lab can only be accounted for the Master (or "Mastervorzug"), not for the Bachelor.
-For any questions contact Andrej Rode or Luca Schmid.
+For any questions contact Andrej Rode, Daniel Gil, or Luca Schmid.

 The goal of this lab is the deepening of the theory from the Bachelor courses "Nachrichtentechnik I" and "Signale und Systeme" as well as the practical application.
 By means of various experiments in Python and GNU Radio, practical knowledge is also imparted.